stefanofa/awesome/TOPICS.md

 *   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - Run agents that work for you based on what you do.
 AI finally knows what you are doing

 *   [genkit-ai/genkit](https://github.com/genkit-ai/genkit) - Open-source framework for building AI-powered apps in JavaScript, Go, and Python, built and used in production by Google

-## vision

-*   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - Run agents that work for you based on what you do.
-AI finally knows what you are doing

 ## playwright